sunlee-newyork/DedupeArray/README.md

 # DedupeArray

+*Deduplicate an array with various methods.*

+### DedupeArrayRecursive

+Deduplicate an array using the recursive method.

+### DedupeArrayIterative

-Deduplicate an array with multiple methods.
+Deduplicate an array using the iterative method.